awasson/civiCPD/README.md

 REQUIREMENTS
 ============
-Currently in full use with the latest stable versions of Drupal (7.28) and CiviCRM (4.4.5)
+Tested and compatible with CiviCRM Versions from CiviCRM 4.2.x and up.
+Currently in use with the latest stable versions of Drupal (7.34) and CiviCRM (4.5.5)

 INSTALLATION
 ============